github/opensource.guide/_articles/finding-users.md

 ## Build a reputation

 In addition to the strategies outlined above, the best way to invite people to share and contribute to your project is to share and contribute to their projects.
 Helping newcomers, sharing resources, and making thoughtful contributions to others' work will help you build a positive reputation.
 Then, people will have context for your work and be more likely to pay attention and share what you're doing.

+Sometimes, these relationships can even lead to official partnerships with the wider ecosystem.

+> “The only reason urllib3 is the most popular third-party Python library today is because it’s part of requests.” - Andrey Petrov, ["How to make your open source project thrive"](https://text.sourcegraph.com/how-to-make-your-open-source-project-thrive-with-andrey-petrov-6463b935c540#.mk31f8fgf)

 It's never too early, or too late, to start!
 Even if you've launched your own project already, continue looking for find ways to be helpful to others.
 There is no magic formula to building an audience and reputation.
 Gaining the trust and respect of others takes time, and reputation building work never ends.